CERT-Polska/mquery/docs/how-to/integrate-with-s3.md

 KeyError: "Required configuration key 's3_url' is not set"
 ```

-Navigate to mquery config page at http://localhost/config.
+Navigate to the Mquery config page at http://localhost/config.
 You should see
 the plugin configuration there.
 Set all the fields:

 * `s3_url` to your S3 url - in our example this will be `your_ip:9000` (for